jmickle66666666/wad-js/HELP.md

 ## Uploaded WADs

-This list of uploaded WADs allows you to browser between the different WADs you have added to wadJS.
+This list of uploaded WADs allows you to browse between the different WADs you have added to wadJS.

+## WAD Metadata

+## WAD Lumps